25A0/blob/README.md

  	This function does not work for format strings containing zero-terminated or size-prefixed strings.
  	Currently this function does not support custom types, either.
+ - `blob:size(formatstring, ...)` similar to the simple `size` call, but does in-place string formatting with `string.format(formatstring, ...)` and calculates the size of the resulting string.
  - `blob:array(count, fun)` Parse a list of `count` elements by repeatedly parsing the blob using `fun`.
 The passed function should accept a `blob` and return whatever it parsed.
 See the tour above for an example.